Angel-125/Pathfinder/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.8.4
+- Updated to KSP 1.2.1
+- Minor bug fixes with WBILight

+1.8.3
+- Fixed some welding issues.
+- Greenhouses won't harvest crops if you run out of resources.

 1.8.1
 - You can now weld ports during eva.